-New LMSD Report Card for Grades 3-5: A Guide for Families
+New LMSD Report Card for Grades K-5: A Guide for Families

 “We will transform how we define, measure, and report student achievement with a focus on each student's individualized growth and mastery in areas that extend beyond traditional academic indicators.”

 - LMSD’s Strategic Plan All Forward, Redefining Success Pathway

 This guide has been created to provide families information about the Lower Merion School District’s new report card.
-The report card was piloted in the 4th grade during the 2017-18 school year and will be adopted for grades 3, 4, and 5 starting in 2018-19.
+The report card was piloted in the 4th grade during the 2017-18 school year and was adopted for grades 3, 4, and 5 starting in 2018-19.
 Grades K-5 will implement the new report card during the 2019-2020 school year.
 The new report card aligns with our strategic plan All Forward in that it focuses on the District’s Transformative Goals, reflects the Habits of Mind, is more narrative-rich, and reports more closely on specific skills.

 We believe that the purpose of grading is to communicate student achievement and progress on student learning objectives.
 Grades should not be about what students earn, but rather what they learn.
 Through the inspiration of our strategic plan, All Forward, we embarked on a journey to redesign the report card to do a better job of clearly communicating student learning.